Northwest Missouri State Bearcats football: 2007

 In the 2007 regular season the Bearcats went 9–1.
-Their only loss was to the #1 University of Nebraska at Omaha, who went 12–0 in the regular season.
+Their only loss was to the #1 Nebraska–Omaha Mavericks, who went 12–0 in the regular season.
 The Bearcats received a first round bye.
-In the second round, they faced #3 West Texas A&M University at Bearcat Stadium, and won with a final score of 56–28.
-In the quarterfinals the Bearcats traveled to Chadron, Nebraska to face #1 Chadron State College.
+In the second round, they would face the #3 West Texas A&M Buffaloes, at Bearcat Stadium, and won with a final score of 56–28.
+In the quarterfinals the Bearcats traveled to Chadron, Nebraska to face #1 Chadron State Eagles.
 Xavier Omon lead the Bearcats to a 26–13 victory by rushing for a personal best 309 yd.
-The Bearcats faced their long-time post-season rivals Grand Valley State University in the semifinals.
+The Bearcats faced their long-time post-season rivals the Grand Valley State Lakers in the semifinals.
 Both Grand Valley and Northwest were #2 seeds in their respective regions, but the NCAA stated that due to Northwest's strength of schedule, Northwest would receive the home game.
 The game was broadcast from Bearcat Stadium on ESPN2; this was the second nationally televised game from Bearcat Stadium.
 The game was close through the third quarter.
 At the beginning of the fourth quarter Northwest lead the close contest, 17–16.
 But after a Northwest interception that produced a touchdown, and a 98 yd Xavier Omon touchdown run, the Bearcats prevailed with a final score of 34–16, ending Grand Valley's NCAA record-setting 40-game winning streak.
-The Bearcats lost to #8 Valdosta State University in the NCAA Division II football national championship at 12pm (Eastern) on Saturday December 15, 2007 in Florence, Alabama; the game was broadcast on ESPN2.
+The Bearcats lost to the #8 Valdosta State Blazers in the NCAA Division II football national championship in Florence, Alabama; the game was broadcast on ESPN2.

 2008

-In 2008 the Bearcats played in their fourth consecutive national title game and lost to Minnesota-Duluth, which had a 15–0 season.
+In 2008 the Bearcats played in their fourth consecutive national title game and lost to Minnesota–Duluth, who had a 15–0 season.
 Northwest has never lost a championship by more than seven points.

 2009

 In 2009, the Bearcats made its fifth consecutive national title appearance.
 No NCAA team in any division has ever done that.
 The Bearcats, which were ranked #2 going into the playoffs, received a first round bye.
-In the second round, they avenged their only loss of the season by defeating Abilene Christian.
-In the closest game of the playoffs they defeated Central Washington University (ranked #1 at the time) in the quarterfinals by rallying in the second half and then blocking a Central Washington extra point in the closing seconds.
-In the semifinals it defeated California University of Pennsylvania to qualify for its third meeting in the finals with Grand Valley.
+In the second round, they avenged their only loss of the season by defeating the Abilene Christian Wildcats.
+In the closest game of the playoffs they defeated the Central Washington Wildcats (ranked #1 at the time) in the quarterfinals by rallying in the second half and then blocking an extra point in the closing seconds.
+In the semifinals, they would defeat the California Vulcans of Pennsylvania to qualify for its third meeting in the finals with the Grand Valley State Lakers.